-Filing for divorce on the grounds of irreconcilable differences has continued to be a popular option in recent years amongst troubled marriages, but many couples are continuously encouraged to undergo their divorce proceedings on these grounds without having a full comprehension of what “irreconcilable differences” technically means.
+Filing for divorce on the grounds of irreconcilable differences in New Jersey has continued to be a popular option in recent years for spouses in troubled marriages.
+However, many soon-to-be-former couples are continuously encouraged to undergo their divorce proceedings on these grounds without fully comprehending what “irreconcilable differences” technically means.

 Vocabulary is always an essential aspect of any divorce process, which is why it’s important for all individuals undergoing a divorce to take the time to research specific terms, like irreconcilable differences.
 Understanding the fundamentals of divorce principles will help you understand what these terms may represent for your marriage.

-If you’re currently undergoing a divorce settlement and are confused upon what grounds you and your spouse should file for, contact us for an initial consultation so we can better understand your situation and put you in the best position for the most successful divorce settlement.
+If you’re currently undergoing a divorce settlement and are confused about what grounds you and your spouse should file for, contact Men’s & Fathers’ Rights Divorce Lawyers at (201) 880-9770 so we can better understand your situation and put you in the best position for the most successful divorce settlement.

 “Irreconcilable differences” technically means that an individual and their spouse cannot get along with one another enough to keep the marriage alive, and this lack of getting along can cause a whole array of other issues in the marriage.
-It doesn’t necessarily matter what exactly caused a rift within the marriage because irreconcilable differences simply mean that the marriage isn’t fixable due and the differences between each spouse are too great.
+It doesn’t necessarily matter what caused a rift within the marriage, because irreconcilable differences simply mean that the marriage isn’t fixable and the differences between the spouses are too great.

 There are instances in which people simply feel as though they cannot sustain their marriage because of whatever issues they’re experiencing.
 This coincides with the fact that you don’t need to come to a mutual agreement as to why you are divorcing your spouse if you file under irreconcilable differences.

-Filing for divorce for reasons of irreconcilable differences is common in New Jersey; what differentiates irreconcilable differences is that it is really another way to categorize your divorce as a no-fault divorce.
-This means that the cause for divorce cannot be blamed upon one spouse, like in at-fault divorces where one spouse would allege abuse and adultery.
+Filing for divorce for irreconcilable differences is common in New Jersey; what differentiates irreconcilable differences is that it is another way to categorize your divorce as a no-fault divorce.
+This means that the cause for divorce cannot be blamed upon one spouse, contrary to at-fault divorces where one spouse might allege abuse or adultery as grounds for seeking divorce, for example.
+New Jersey Revised Statutes, N.J.S.A.Section 2A:34-2 establishes all the grounds for divorce in New Jersey, including “Irreconcilable differences which have caused the breakdown of the marriage for a period of six months and which make it appear that the marriage should be dissolved and that there is no reasonable prospect of reconciliation.”
+Important note that you do not have first to be physically separated to file under an Irreconcilable divorce claim.

-Every person has certain opinions, habits, upbringings, and different personalities that contribute to who we are– all of which can eventually lead to a breakdown of the marriage.
+Every person has certain opinions, habits, upbringing, and personality that contribute to who we are–all of which can eventually lead to a marriage breakdowns.

-When a couple claims irreconcilable differences as “the cause” for their divorce proceeding, it essentially means that they cannot work out their issues in order to regain a healthy future.
+When a couple claims irreconcilable differences as “the cause” for their divorce proceeding, it means they cannot work out their issues to regain a healthy future.
 This includes failed attempts at trying to rectify their differences through therapy and other types of marriage counseling.
+If you file under irreconcilable differences, you don’t need to specify the reason to the outside world.

-The overall reasons why a couple may file for irreconcilable differences can always vary significantly, but the following are 5 common irreconcilable differences:
+The overall reasons why a couple may file for divorce on grounds of irreconcilable differences can always vary significantly, but the following are five common examples of areas that can lead to irreconcilable differences:

 Money can be a sensitive subject for all married couples.
-This is because each spouse will bring their own ideas as to the protocol of and how expenses should be made, etc. Familial finances can be even trickier to agree upon when only one spouse has a consistent income source.
+This is because each spouse will bring their own ideas about money and how expenses should be handled, how much should go into savings, etc. Familial finances can be even trickier to agree upon when only one spouse has a consistent income source.

-For the most part, we base our parenting beliefs on how we were raised as children, and when a married couple is brought up within different styles of parenting it can lead to a communication breakdown between them when children become a part of the familial equation.
+For the most part, we base our parenting beliefs on how we were raised as children, and when a married couple is brought up with different styles of parenting it can lead to a communication breakdown between them when children become a part of their family.
 Spouses may disagree upon the best ways to parent the children, plan for their futures, or how to discipline the children.

 Being married to someone who has opposing religious views can make it rather difficult to be in alignment during the marriage.
 There are many situations in which religion doesn’t seem like a big difference at the beginning of a relationship, but this can quickly change when religion is involved with how a couple plans to raise their children.

-Sometimes both spouses will hold very firmly to their differing religious faiths, which can make the maintaining of marriage very difficult.
+Sometimes both spouses will hold very firmly to their differing religious faiths, which can make maintaining the marriage very difficult.

 4. Extended Family Relationships

-Having difficult in-laws is a very common reason for irreconcilable differences.
-This may be a result of a spouse wanting to spend more (or less) time with their family then you’d prefer.
+Having difficult in-laws is a very common reason for marital conflict.
+This may result from a spouse wanting to spend more (or less) time with their family than you’d prefer.
 There are many instances in which a strenuous extended family relationship will create a divide within a marriage.
+When that divide continues to grow wider, it can contribute to the marriage’s ending.

-Many of the above irreconcilable differences stem from dysfunctional or ineffective (or none at all) marital communication.
-There are plenty of people who get together and married that start off having poor communication skills.
-This can get worse as a marriage age if it is not worked on early.
+Many of the above irreconcilable differences stem from dysfunctional or ineffective (or absent) marital communication.
+There are plenty of people who get together and get married who start off having poor communication skills.
+This can get worse as a marriage ages and issues arise, if it is not worked on early.

-This can make problem-solving very difficult during the marriage– or even having the most simple conversation seem tremendously difficult.
+Poor communication between spouses can make problem-solving very difficult during the marriage.
+It can make having even the simplest conversation seem tremendously difficult.
 Communication breakdowns and frequent arguments can make marriages unbearable to stay in, which commonly leads to divorce.

-Irreconcilable differences are very common and the biggest benefit to doing this is that you do not air out your personal drama to the world.
-There is enough to discuss in attempting to get divorced, why also argue over the reason why!
-Filing for Divorce under irreconcilable differences can save money on attorney fees and avoid having to prove the reason for the divorce, in addition to discussing all of the issues in order to get divorced.
+Irreconcilable differences are very common, and the biggest benefit to filing on these grounds is that you do not air out your personal drama to the world.
+There is enough to discuss in attempting to get divorced — why also argue over the reason why?
+Filing for divorce under the grounds of irreconcilable differences can save money on attorney fees and avoid your having to prove the reason for the divorce, which can be very difficult and stressful, in addition to discussing all of the issues in order to get divorced.

 Fully Understand Your Differences Before You File